 The proposed change is also likely to produce some economic benefits.
 By requiring all providers to have up-to-date training in childcare, first-aid, and CPR, the proposed change is likely to reduce the risk of harm to children at these facilities.
 According to DSS, the proposed change is aimed primarily at unregulated childcare providers, whose numbers have been on the rise.
+DSS believes that the training requirements are the minimum required in order that childcare providers keep abreast of the latest developments in the field and operate in a safe manner.
 While DSS does not have data on the number of instances when children have been harmed at these facilities due to the provider's lack of adequate training, available research points to a positive correlation between caregiver qualifications, training, and certification and the health and safety of children1.
-The main reasons given for the positive association are: (i) caregivers who receive specialized training are better able to facilitate a positive learning and socialization environment, and tend to have children who are more compliant, more cooperative, less aggressive, and who exhibit fewer negative behaviors, (ii) staff training in procedures meant to reduce the transmission of infectious diseases reduces the number of pathogens present in childcare centers.
+The main reasons given for the positive association are: (i) caregivers who receive specialized training are better able to facilitate a positive learning and socialization environment, and tend to have children who are more compliant, more cooperative, less aggressive, and who exhibit fewer negative behaviors, (ii) staff training programs reduce the number of accidental injuries in childcare centers, and (iii) staff training in procedures meant to reduce the transmission of infectious diseases reduces the number of pathogens present in childcare centers.
 Training is also shown to improve early detection of abuse, neglect, developmental disabilities, and common diseases.